Alaskan Way Viaduct and Seawall Replacement Project, United States of America

 Bored tunnel design

-The total cost of the proposed bored tunnel, including its systems, operations buildings and north and south portals is estimated to be $1.96bn, of which $415m will be earmarked for risk and inflation.
+The total cost of the bored tunnel, including its systems, operations buildings and north and south portals, is estimated to be $1.96bn, $415m of which will be earmarked for risk and inflation.

 Two-lane tunnel